How To Create an Optimized CTA Button

 - Generic words

-Words that portray to visitors that they need to give up something in order to get the landing page offer cause conversion friction, the thing they could be giving up could include their time, money, or energy.
+Words that portray to visitors that they need to give up something to get the post-click landing page offer cause conversion friction, the thing they could be giving up could include their time, money, or energy.
 Generic CTA words such as “Submit,” “Buy,” “Sign Up,” and “Download” are high friction words when used by themselves.
 These words imply that the visitor has to do work to get your offer.

 When you personalize your button copy and avoid using any friction and generic words you make the visitor feel at ease and get to know what’s in it for them when they click the CTA button.